NBISweden/AGAT/docs/tools/agat_convert_sp_gff2gtf.md

 The script aims to convert any GTF/GFF file into a proper GTF file.
 Full information about the format can be found here: [https://agat.readthedocs.io/en/latest/gxf.html](https://agat.readthedocs.io/en/latest/gxf.html)
-You can choose among 6 different GTF types (1, 2, 2.1, 2.2, 2.5, 3).
+You can choose among 7 different GTF types (1, 2, 2.1, 2.2, 2.5, 3 or relax).
 Depending the version selected the script will filter out the features that are not accepted.
 For GTF2.5 and 3, every level1 feature (e.g nc\_gene pseudogene) will be converted into
 gene feature and every level2 feature (e.g mRNA ncRNA) will be converted into transcript feature.
-You can even produce a GFF-like GTF using the --relax option.
+You can even produce a GFF-like GTF using the relax option.
 It allows to keep all original feature types (3rd column).
+No modification will occur e.g. mRNA to transcript.

 To be fully GTF compliant all feature have a gene\_id and a transcript\_id attribute.
 The gene\_id is unique identifier for the genomic source of the transcript, which is used to group transcripts into genes.
 The transcript\_id	is a unique identifier for the predicted transcript, which is used to group features into transcripts.